turistu/rmx3474-rooting/README.md

 Also notice that --despite the `pcb` name-- it really is the serial number, not the pcb number from the engineermode app! [^1]

+**Do NOT edit the script to change the `model` or `otaVersion` to the ones from your phone**; that will defeat the very purpose of this script: namely, to submit the unlock request using *your* serial + imei and a *supported* phone model.

 If the answer is `{"resultCode":0,"msg":"SUCCESS"}`, continue with
 ```
 perl deeptesting-junk.pl pcb 0xHHHHHHHH imei DDDDDDDDDDDDDDD cmd checkApproveResult